MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/New-MgEducationClass.md

 Create a new educationClass object.
 This API is supported in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaEducationClass](/powershell/module/Microsoft.Graph.Beta.Education/New-MgBetaEducationClass?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)